 Since LAN 0973 and ENG 1013 are co-requisites, they must be taken together.
+If a student successfully passes both LAN 0973 and ENG 1013 or successfully passes ENG 1013, but fails LAN 0973, the student may move on to ENG 1023.
 LAN 0973 cannot be taken by itself.
 A student must earn a satisfactory grade in both courses during the same semester, or must repeat both courses.
 A student who wishes to withdraw from one course must withdraw from both.